A stingray swims over a sandy ocean floor.

 Canary Islands

-Dive the Red Sea
+Dive the Canaries

 a manta ray swims over a sandy ocean floor